-Concordia University has a Microsoft 365 Education A3 agreement with Microsoft offering employees the use of Office, Microsoft Operating Systems, Enterprise Client Access Licenses (CAL) and server installation rights at no additional cost.
+Concordia University has a Microsoft 365 Education A3 agreement with Microsoft offering employees the use of Office, Microsoft 365 core office apps and services, Microsoft Operating Systems, Enterprise Client Access Licenses (CAL) and server installation rights at no additional cost.
 Other programs offered under the agreement include Azure Dev Tools for Teaching (Science STEM).
-All University-owned computers are covered under the agreement.
+All university-owned computers are covered under the agreement.

 Licenses covered by the Microsoft 365 Education A3 agreement:

 - Windows 10 (Enterprise/LTSB/Pro Education)

 This includes downgrade rights to earlier versions.

 A university computer (PC) must always be purchased with a Windows license.
 An OEM license is usually provided at the time of purchase.
 Otherwise, it must be purchased separately to ensure compliance with the current campus agreement.

 Microsoft 365 Office desktop apps may be installed on up to five PCs or Macs per user.

 Install Office apps on up to five tablets and five phones per user.